Reduction for branching multiplicities: Introduction

 Then

 \end{theo}

 Formula \eqref{eq:DWred} is a multiplicativity property.
 Let us first report on a similar property for Belkale-Kumar \cite{bk} coefficients (BK coefficients for short).
-See Section~\ref{sec:BKprod} for a short description of these numbers which are all intersection numbers of Schubert classes or zero.
+See Section~\ref{sec:BKprod} for a short description of these numbers which are all Schubert coefficients or zero.
 Consider an inclusion $P \subset Q$ of parabolic subgroups of a reductive algebraic group $G$, and the corresponding fibration $G/P \to G/Q$.
-Richmond \cite{richmond} proves that any BK coefficient $d$ of $G/P$ is the product of two BK coefficients in $G/Q$ and $Q/P$.
-In type A, this implies that a non-zero BK coefficient of any two steps flag manifold is a product of two LR coefficients: $d=c_1c_2$.
+Richmond \cite{richmond} proved that any BK coefficient $d$ of $G/P$ is the product of two BK coefficients for $G/Q$ and $Q/P$.
+In type A, this implies that a non-zero BK coefficient for any two steps flag manifold is a product of two LR coefficients: $d=c_1c_2$.

 If moreover $c_1=1$, Theorem~\ref{introtheo:birational} implies that $c_2$ itself is the product of two LR coefficients: $c_2=c_2'c_2''$.
 Thus $d=c_1c_2'c_2''$ is the product of \emph{three} LR coefficients.
-This is the content of \cite[Theorem 3]{kp}, which even more generally states that on a $k$-step flag variety, a BK coefficient can be factorized as a product of $\frac{k(k-1)}{2}$ LR coefficients.
+This is the content of \cite[Theorem 3]{kp}, which even more generally states that on a $k$-step flag variety, any BK coefficient can be factorized as a product of $\frac{k(k-1)}{2}$ LR coefficients.
 Unfortunately, this assertion needs $c_1=1$ and is not correct in general, as we show in Remark~\ref{rema-erreur}.
 Our original motivation was to correct this result.
 We get such a correction if $c_1=2$.